Implementation guide

 3.2 Information and records must be reliable and trustworthy

-Do regular assessments or audits to demonstrate that management controls of business rules, procedures and systems are operating correctly.
-This provides assurance of the integrity of the information and records stored in the system.
+You must undertake regular assessments or audits to demonstrate your management controls of business rules, procedures and systems are operating correctly.
+This provides assurance of the integrity of the information and records created and managed by your organisation.

 This requirement builds on the earlier principles in the standard.